jwodder/Verity/README.txt

    'x' in plain text output and 'v' with a dot over it in (La)TeX and PostScript; if not #defined, it will be '+' in plain text and a circled '+' in (La)TeX and PostScript.
+ - Implemented error recovery up to the next newline or semicolon

 $Id$